Free Lesson Plan -- Caterpillar Lesson Plan

 Monarch Butterfly Fact Sheet

 Here's an excellent, printable (.pdf file) fact sheet all about the most famous, and some say the most beautiful, butterfly in North America.
-Simply click HERE and get ready to learn about this amazing insect...
+This beautiful site has a FREE PDF FILE that you can use for your lessons.
+It also has advice on how to plant milkweed, which makes an excellent hands-on learning adventure for kids of virtually any age.

 Caterpillar Matherpillar, Part 1